dankuck/dankuck.github.io/_posts/2017-07-22-surprise-its-earth.md

 ---
 layout: post
-title: "Was The Ending of Planet Of The Apes Really a Surprise?"
+title: "Was The End of Planet Of The Apes Really a Surprise?"
 page_img: /assets/Planet-of-the-Apes-1968-1.jpg
 page_img_desc: "You maniacs!"
 no_ad: 1